-You can view summaries of storage systems configured in your UCP Advisor environment and manage storage system resources.
+You can manage storage systems configured in your UCP Advisor environment.

 - Provisioning a datastore

 You can provision a new Virtual Machine File System (VMFS) datastore to create a logical container of your virtual machines.
+You can create, expand, mount, unmount, and delete datastores.
 When creating a datastore,

 UCP Advisor automatically creates an associated LU that must be removed when a datastore is deleted.

 You can expand a datastore to increase the allocated capacity.